 Additional Module 12: Association of European Coeliac Societies (AOECS)+-

-The Additional Module 13 - Culture Excellence: Food Safety Culture Module is an assessment of the food safety culture of sites providing a score against 4 key measures of food safety culture and People, Process, Purpose and Proactivity to allow identification and measurement of improvement.
-Click here to download a copy.
+The module provides a score against four key measures of food safety culture – People, Process, Purpose and Proactivity – to allow identification and measurement of improvement.

 Additional Module 15: Food Safety Modernization Act (FSMA)+-